Types of Internships

 Summer internships are usually eight to twelve weeks long and can be full or part-time.
 More students do internships during the summer than during any other time of the year.
 These short-term experiences provide a real insight into what it’s actually like working in a particular job or career field.
 There’s ample time to get into a regular work routine and gain valuable knowledge and skills.

 Summer internships can be completed for credit but they don’t have to be.
-Getting credit during the summer can be helpful since it can lighten a student’s course load during fall or spring semester, but the downside is that most colleges require tuition in order for students to receive credit.
+Getting credit during the summer can be helpful since it can lighten a student’s course load during the fall or spring semester, but the downside is that most colleges require tuition in order for students to receive credit.

 Although there are different perspectives on what constitutes services learning, there are several specific criteria that must be met for an experience to be considered a service learning experience.
 Service learning requires a combination of meeting specific learning objectives by completing some type of community service work.

 It is different from other forms of experiential education in that it requires that the recipient and the provider of the service both benefit in some way and are changed equally by the experience.
-These are very structured programs that require self-reflection, self-discovery along with gaining the specific values, skills, and knowledge required for success in the field.
+These are very structured programs that require self-reflection and self-discovery along with gaining the specific values, skills, and knowledge required for success in the field.

 The main difference between an internship and a co-op experience is the length of time.
-While internships generally last anywhere’s from a few weeks to several months, co op’s normally last one or more years.
+While internships generally last anywhere’s from a few weeks to several months, co-op’s normally last one or more years.
 Usually, students will attend classes and work on their co-op simultaneously or they may do their co-op during winter and/or summer breaks.

 Externships are very similar to internships but only of a much shorter duration.
 Another common name for externship is job shadowing.
 Although these opportunities may only consist of one day to several weeks, they tend to offer participants a bird’s eye view of what it’s actually like working in a particular career field as well as providing some professional contacts for future networking.